ZaoNao/ProjectDevFight/Documentation/GameControls.md

 * Backspace :: Lock Camera
 * Control :: Secondary Buttons

-#####~~Mobile~~
-Carlos E.O.
-Had presented the idea for a mobile version of the game, this would not only make the game portable, it would also make Multiplayer a lot easier (or at least visually).
-The HUD would be above, where as the controls would be all below.

-* A analog-like navigation button for movement
-* 6 Main Buttons (For action) + 1 for Jumping
-* The Camera can be rotated by sliding anywhere that's not the UI
-* Rage Mode can be activated by tapping the Character icon (next to HP/MP bars)
-* Secondary Buttons would be another thing (maybe D-Keys around the move button)
-* Camera Lock would be activated by Tapping the enemy or their Icon

-#####~~*NEW* Nintendo 3DS~~
-An was never spoken but was kept under, as it's the alternate to the Dualshock Controller Scheme.
-The Screen above would be the Game Screen with a minimalistic HUD would be at the bottom side.
-The Bottom Screen would serve as a UI Screen, where  The complete HUD on upper side of the screen, A Mini map in the center, and Menus on the bottom

-* Left Analog Stick :: Movement
-* Right Analog Stick :: Camera Rotation
-* Primary Buttons + L & R:: Primary Action Buttons
-* Tap Character Icon :: Enable/Disable Rage Mode
-* Directional Keys :: Secondary Buttons
-* L+R :: Camera Lock
-* Tap Screen :: Jump

 **** Things Not discussed After Here (Aug7) ****
 ##Gameplay - The Standards